The dimensions of the National Flag shall be in the following proportions:- For flags flown on land and at sea: three to two (3:2)

 2. How to Display the Flag:

-- (v) No other flag, colour, standard, ensign or other emblem should be displayed above or to the right of the National Flag, i.e. the observer's left facing it.
+(v) No other flag, colour, standard, ensign or other emblems should be displayed above or to the right of the National Flag, i.e. the observer's left facing it.

 3. When to display the Flag

 (i) The National Flag will be flown every day from the Public Buildings, Trafalgar Square, from 6 a.m. to 6 p.m.
 It may be flown daily from Government buildings and schools when they are in session, and places of business.

 (ii) The National Flag should not be flown after 6:00 p.m. except inside a building.
 However, on important ceremonial occasions, the flag may be flown in the open after 6:00 p.m. when it should be floodlit if possible.

 4. The Flag in a Parade